• Home

 Have it for breakfast – Yes, you heard me right

-Sardinians often eat minestrone soup for breakfast with a slice of fresh bread.
+Sardinians sometimes eat minestrone soup for breakfast with a slice of fresh bread.
 It’s an excellent way to start your day and will give you tons of energy.
-I started doing it and I’m loving it.

 It has healthy and immunity-boosting ingredients

-What’s fun about making minestrone is that you don’t have to strictly adhere to all the ingredients listed in this recipe.
-Add seasonal vegetables depending on the time of year you make it or your favorite vegetables.
+You don’t have to strictly adhere to all the ingredients listed in this recipe.
+Add seasonal vegetables depending on the time of year or make it or your favorite vegetables.
 Soft vegetables like squash, spinach, or other greens should be added later in the cooking cycle so they won’t get mushy.
 Fresh vegetables are always best for flavor and nutrition but if none are available, use frozen or canned and include the liquid in the can as well.

 Your broth